-Instructor/preceptor CP Director Student Follow-up: Student successfully completed suppo ort plan on (date) flection to instructor by (date) Student reflection to address the following What was most helpful from the rem How will this remediation process helpful ediation process in helping you achieve your goals?
-OR Student did not successfully complete e the support plan.
-Date: Subsequent support plan was initiated on (date), OR Subsequent support plan was initiated onRemoval from experience on
+Instructor/preceptor CP Director Student - Follow-up: Student successfully completed support plan on (date) Student is to complete and submit reflec tion to instructor by(date) Student reflection to address the following: What was most helpful from the remedia How will this remediation process help y ation process in helping you achieve your goals? ou to be successful in the future?
+OR Student did not successfully complete th e support plan.
+Date: Subsequent support plan was initiated on (date), OR